-The UT Southwestern Surgical Oncology Clinic at Texas Health Dallas specializes in surgical procedures for patients who have gastrointestinal malignancies including liver cancer, pancreatic tumors, colorectal cancer, stomach cancer, neuroendocrine tumors, and gastrointestinal stromal tumors.
+The UT Southwestern Surgical Oncology at Texas Health Dallas specializes in surgical procedures for patients who have gastrointestinal malignancies including liver cancer, pancreatic tumors, colorectal cancer, stomach cancer, neuroendocrine tumors, and gastrointestinal stromal tumors.
 Surgical procedures we provide include both novel laparoscopic and robotic surgery techniques.

 Who We Are